elyasaddo/MERMachineLearning/views/articles/techniques.md

 </figcaption>
 </figure>

 An experiment to study SVM was lead by Cyril Laurier and Perfecto Herrera[^6].
-They chose 133 music features such as energy band ratio, flatnessDB, beats per minute, etc. Five clusters, shown below, were selected.
+They chose 133 music features such as energy band ratio, flatnessDB, beats per minute, etc. Five clusters, shown below, were selected (clusters/labels are another way to represent emotions: it's called *[Classification](classification)*).
 The hyperplanes were therefore 4-dimensional as a 5-dimensional plane was used (five clusters &rarr; 5-dimensional plane).

 <figure markdown="1">
 Cluster 1  | Cluster 2  | Cluster 3   | Cluster 4 | Cluster 5